 Property managers can also act as matchmakers.
 The ideal property management company has a database of high-quality tenants and connections to real estate agents who can efficiently filter the best tenants for your property.

-Property managers may ask you what your perfect tenant resembles in terms of length of lease, employment profile or income, any adversity to pets, etc. Once they start sourcing potential tenants, they ought to have a complete tenant screening procedure in place.
+Property managers may ask you what your perfect tenant resembles in terms of length of the lease, employment profile or income, any adversity to pets, etc. Once they start sourcing potential tenants, they ought to have a complete tenant screening procedure in place.
 A tenant background check should include a credit check, landlord reference, and employment reference, as a minimum.
 Your hands should be freed of this burden if a property manager efficiently moves through screening and signing a tenant.

 Property owners could be underselling themselves — or at least their apartments.
 A knowledgeable property manager should know the going rate for your property and how to price it competitively.
 They should be able to strike a balance between what maximizes your return while minimizing the time on the rental market.
 As a landlord, you can ask your property management company how they would calculate the monthly rent for your apartment and what they would expect as a commission or annual fee.